 Ask for Help

 There is no shame in needing help.
-Whether you enlist your family, a close friend, or call in a professional organizer to help you work through not just the physical effort of organizing but the emotional and mentally draining decision-making that comes with organizing your home, it’s never a bad thing to get help.
+You might enlist your family, a close friend, or call in a professional organizer.
+A helper will help you work through not just the physical effort of organizing but the emotional and mentally draining decision-making that comes with organizing your home.
+It’s never a bad thing to get help.

 At Organizing Maniacs, we help you sort through your stuff.
-We help you through the decision-making process, we help you organize what is going to stay, and we help you get rid of the unwanted items.
-We are dedicated to helping you break down organizing goals into smaller, manageable parts.
+We help you through the decision-making process.
+We help you organize what is going to stay and we help you get rid of the unwanted items.
+Organizing Maniacs is dedicated to helping you break down organizing goals into smaller, manageable parts.
 We have specialized experience working with people challenged by brain-based conditions like ADD, ADHD, OCD and Hoarding.

 If you’re ready to eliminate overwhelm in organizing, give us a call.